Have a question about this?

 - Request association documents.
 Obtain the latest declaration, bylaws, and rental addenda for any condo or HOA-controlled community.

 - Confirm grandfather status in writing.
-Legacy rental rights should be backed by documentation from the city; do not rely on MLS remarks alone.
+Legacy rental rights should be backed by documentation from the city — do not rely on MLS remarks alone.
+A grandfather letter from the Planning Department is the gold standard.

 - Budget for occupancy taxes.
-Register with the Florida Department of Revenue and Pinellas County Tax Collector for sales and tourist development taxes.
+Register with the Florida Department of Revenue and Pinellas County Tax Collector for sales and tourist development taxes (13% combined).

 - Plan for professional management.
 Many buildings require on-site or approved management companies; include their costs in your underwriting.